-YOUR COMMITMENT: Volunteers serve in shifts of 5-6 hours, with each shift covering two or three debates, training, and two meals.
-Most tournaments are on Saturdays, with morning and afternoon shifts available.
-Some tournaments also have shifts available on Friday afternoons.
+Volunteer judges serve in shifts of 4-5 hours, with each shift covering two or three debates.
+Most tournaments are on Fridays and Saturdays.
+First-time volunteers should plan to watch short a video before their shift and attend an in-person training built into their volunteer shift.
 Volunteers tell us that they feel most confident and connected when they serve three shifts per season, but we can accommodate almost any level of commitment.

-ELIGIBILITY: We welcome individuals and groups of any size from all backgrounds, identities, and abilities.
-No experience with debate or knowledge of the debate topic is necessary.
+We welcome individuals and groups of any size from all backgrounds, identities, and abilities.
+No experience with debate or knowledge of the debate topic is necessary to volunteer as a judge.
+Other volunteer positions have varying requirements, which are listed in the descriptions linked above.
 Please contact us with any questions or concerns about your eligibility to serve or if you need accommodations to serve comfortably.

 We are looking forward to working with you in the 2023-2024 Debate Season!
 Please click here to sign up as a volunteer judge.
 Before you attend your first shift, you will need to submit an eCORI background check and complete the training detailed in the section below.

 Be sure to sign up for our email list to stay in the loop!

 ALL judges (new and experienced) will are required to complete training.

 New volunteers will be required to watch our New Volunteer Judge Training video, which is approximately 30 minutes.
 We will also require new volunteers to attend an in-person training that is built into the volunteer shift.